 Cause #59 – Unsupported 5QI value

-This 5GSM cause is used by the network if the 5QI indicated in the UE request cannot be supported.
+This 5GSM cause is used by the network or UE if the requested 5QI cannot be supported.

 Cause #61 – PDU session type Ethernet only allowed

 This 5GSM cause is used by the network to indicate that only PDU session type Ethernet is allowed for the requested DN connectivity.